 The Walk starts at the Luthuli Museum at Nokukhanya Luthuli Street to the Memorial Site returning via Chief Albert Luthuli’s gravesite at the Groutville United Congregational Church and then concludes at the Groutville Sports Ground.
 The route of the Walk is 11,5 KM altogether.

-On the route is the Aldinville Primary School, where Chief Luthuli started schooling.
-Next to it is the King Shaka Observation Rock where king Shaka used to sit and watch his warriors in Hlomendlini and his cattle in Shakaskraal.
-The Charlotedale level crossing and railway station is also a site of significance. .
+Along the route is the Aldinville Primary School, where Chief Luthuli started schooling.
+Next to it is the King Shaka Observation Rock where King Shaka used to sit and watch his warriors like the Hlomendlini regiment drilling.
+He also used to enjoy watching his cattle in Shaka’s Kraal.
+The Charlotedale level crossing and railway station is also one of significant sites.